rajrkane/aws_in_python/README.md

 ## Tasks

-The script accomplishes the following tasks in the specified order, as instructed in the project description:
+The script accomplishes the following tasks in the specified order:

 1. Loads AWS SDK with Boto3, using access information
 2. Sends a request to create an EC2 instance, one to create an S3 bucket, and one to create an SQS queue in that order